Internal Control Structure

 - The Company utilizes tools to improve the security of in-house information networks and performs careful and timely reviews of its Rules for Information Security Management.
 Concurrently, the Company encourages information sharing within the organization and maintains systems to prevent leaks of conﬁdential information.

-- The Compliance Officer and the Compliance Committee analyze and evaluate lateral risks from a compliance standpoint for the entire Group and consider measures to deal with such risks.
+- The Compliance Committee analyzes and evaluate lateral risks from a compliance standpoint for the entire Group companies and examine potential measures for dealing with such risks

 - Efforts are made to swiftly and accurately systemize rules and instruction manuals and standardize business practices to minimize operational risk.

-- Organizational and operating structures are swiftly and effectively established to control risks associated with administrative procedures, including ﬁnancial accounting, purchasing, sales, store operation and legal issues, which serve to minimize operational risk.
+- Organizational and operating structures are swiftly and effectively established to control risks associated with procedures, including financial accounting, purchasing, sales, store operation, and legal issues, which serve to minimize operational risks.

 4.System ensuring efﬁcient execution of duties by directors

 - Rules related to organizational structures are reviewed and updated in a timely and appropriate manner to clarify the division of director's duties and respective oversight authority.

 - Organizational and administrative systems are revised when necessary to meet changes in the business environment.

 5.System ensuring the execution of duties by employees complies with the Company's Articles of Incorporation and prevailing laws and regulations

 - The Compliance Officer promotes compliance and ensures thorough adherence to stated practices, in accordance with resolutions by the Board of Directors.